ECLK/Nomination/README.md

 There are 9 mager modules for this system.
 Which are listed down below

-    1. Create Election
+    1. Create Election Template
-    2. Approve Election
+    2. Approve Election Template
     3. Call Election
     4. Approve Call Election
     5. Create Nomination